 Laxatives

-Bulk forming laxatives work in the same way as dietary fibre, increasing the bulk of stools.
-They may be useful if dietary fibre can't be increased and are used daily at regular times.
+Bulk-forming laxatives increase the bulk (or weight) of your poo.
+This makes them bigger and softer, which helps to stimulate your bowel.
+This type of laxative works in the same way as soluble fibre.
+They may be useful if dietary fibre can’t be increased.
+Bulk-forming laxatives are used daily at regular times.
 A good fluid intake is essential.
 Overuse can result in sluggish stool transit.
-Examples of bulk forming laxatives include ispaghula (Fybogel, Isogel), methylcellulose (Celevac) and sterculia (Normacol).
+An example of a bulk-forming laxative is ispaghula husk (Fybogel).

-Osmotic laxatives make the faeces softer by drawing water from the lining of the gut to smooth out the faeces and make it easier to pass.
-Macrogol (Movicol, Laxido) or lactulose (Duphalac, Lactugal) are examples of osmotic laxatives.
+Osmotic laxatives make faeces softer by drawing water from the lining of the gut.
+This smooths out your stools, making them easier to pass.
+Macrogol (Movicol, Laxido, CosmoCol) and lactulose are examples of osmotic laxatives.
+Some osmotic laxatives can increase gas and stomach bloating (eg, lactulose).

-Stool softeners soften the stools by increasing their fluid content, making them easier to pass.
-Docusate (Docusol, Norgalax) is one example of a stool softener.
-A stool softener used on its own may not always be sufficient and a stimulant laxative may also be needed, especially in the case of a sluggish bowel.
+Stool-softener laxatives increase the amount of water in your poo.
+This softens them and makes them easier to pass.
+Docusate (DulcoEase, Dioctyl, Norgalax) is one example of a stool softener.
+A stool softener used on its own may not always be sufficient.
+A stimulant laxative may also be needed, especially if you have a sluggish bowel.

-Stimulant laxatives cause the muscles of the colon to contract more often, and with greater force.
-When the colon contracts, it moves the gut contents along more effectively.
+Stimulant laxatives make the muscles of the colon contract more often and with more force.
+This helps to move the contents of your gut along more effectively.
 Stimulant laxatives take 8–12 hours to work.
-If you need help getting to the toilet it is important to plan the right time to use stimulant laxatives, so that you know you can get to the toilet at the right time.
+If you need help getting to the toilet, it’s important to plan when you’re going to use stimulant laxatives.
+Use them when you know you’ll be able to get to the toilet in time.
 Senna and bisacodyl are both stimulant laxatives.

 Rectal stimulants

-Suppositories are solid bullet-shaped medications inserted into the rectum to help lubricate the faeces and to stimulate the rectum to expel the stool.
-Several different types are available.
+Suppositories are solid, bullet-shaped medications inserted into the rectum.
+They lubricate the faeces and stimulate the rectum to push out the faeces.

 Enemas are fluids inserted into the rectum to stimulate emptying.
-Mini enemas can be inserted by an individual on a regular basis to help the bowel to empty.
-Larger volume enemas are usually given by a health professional and are used on an occasional basis only.
+Mini enemas can be inserted on a regular basis to help the bowel to empty.
+Large-volume enemas are usually given by a health professional.
+They can be used on an occasional basis.

 Transanal irrigation

-All of the treatment options listed above can be used as part of your bowel management routine which helps you to open your bowel regularly to avoid constipation.
+All the treatment options discussed above can be used as part of your bowel management routine.
+This will help you regularly open your bowels to avoid constipation.

 Find out more